Is Budapest Walkable? (+4 Best Places on Foot!)

 Can I walk everywhere in Budapest?

-You can walk everywhere in Budapest as long as you don’t get too tired.
-While many tourist attractions are close to each other and can be explored on foot, the city is still pretty big and you may need to take public transport to get from one place to the other.
+While many tourist attractions are close to each other and can be explored on foot, Budapest is still pretty big and you may need to take public transport to get from one place to the other.

 Can you get around Budapest without a car?